PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_blocks.md

 <figcaption>A grid showing an update to the system in the previous figure after diffusion of *A* particles after a single time step.</figcaption>
 </center>

 After an additional time step, we see the particles continue to diffuse to farther neighbors.
 For example, each diagonal neighbor of the central cell in the above figure, which has a concentration of 0.05, will lose all of its *A* particles in the next step.
-It will, however, gain 20% of the particles from two of its adjacent neighbors, along with 5% of the particles from the central square.
-This makes the updated concentration of this cell equal to 0.2(0.2) + 0.2(0.2) = 0.04 + 0.04 = 0.08.
+It will, however, gain 20% of the particles from two of its adjacent neighbors, along with 5% of the particles from the central square (which doesn't have any particles).
+This makes the updated concentration of this cell equal to 0.2(0.2) + 0.2(0.2) + 0.05(0) = 0.04 + 0.04 + 0 = 0.08.

 Each of the four cells adjacent to the central square will receive 20% of the particles from two of its adjacent neighbors, which have a concentration of 0.05 each.
 This cell will also receive 5% of the particles from two of their diagonal neighbors, which have a concentration of 0.2.
 Therefore, the updated concentration of each of these cells is 2(0.2)(0.05) + 2(0.05)(0.2) = 0.01 + 0.01 = 0.04.